Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

 ## Set up on Azure

-#### In order to run locally/deploy the FHIR-Terminology integration sample on Azure portal you will need to clone the repository, create certain app registrations manually and later publish the UI application from Visual Studio:
+#### In order to deploy the FHIR-Terminology integration sample on Azure portal or run a local instance, you will need to clone the repository, create certain app registrations manually and later publish the UI application from Visual Studio:

 ### First App Registration
 1. Create a first App Registration without selecting any Redirect URI.